 Another of the biggest Facebook Ad mistakes people make is only using the Boost Post to run adverts.
 Your Facebook ad can be optimized much better through the Ads interface.
 You can create specialised audiences, optimise around conversions, and have better ad placements.
 When you spend more time in focusing on the type of customer you want to find, your results can be much more focused and result in a better quality of customer.

-Another big mistake is to rant about how other social media professionals, companies or organisations use social media.
+Another one of the major social media mistakes to make is to rant or comment about how other social media professionals, companies or organisations use social media.
 Remember that when people make comments on social media, it is public.
 It can take years to build a solid online reputation, but that can all disappear in a couple of lines of text, a poorly chosen image, or when you start talking about other companies.

 The truth is, it doesn’t even matter if what you are saying is true, correct or can be proved with quantifiable evidence, when one company comments on another-it can become news.
 Even it doesn’t everyone who is connected to your platform will hear it.
 So at the very least it can leave a bad feeling in the mouth, or at worst, become a full scale social media embarrassment.